polimediaupv/paella/doc/developer/plugin_config.md

-#Configuration File in Paella Player
+# Plugin Configuration

+Paella plugins can be configured throught the [paella configuration file](../configure.md).

 The core file for configure Paella Player is under the /config directory and its called "config.json".
-In this file we have all the setups concerning plugins.. streams.. compositions.. skins..
+In this file we have all the setups concerning plugins, streams, compositions, skins...

-look the code below related to the plugins, used for enable or disable plugins, or for set constant variables... etc.
+Look the code below related to the plugins, used for enable or disable plugins, or for set constant variables... etc.

 ```javascript
 "plugins":{